In the neighbourhood: Bertrange

 Skateboarders can head to the small but nicely maintained skatepark on rue de Strassen.
 There are several playgrounds in Bertrange running along the side of the river, suitable for all ages.

 Designed by Luxembourg architect Valentiny, the space-age leisure complex Les Thermes has a swimming centre incorporating a lane swimming and diving area, three further indoor pools (including one for toddlers), and an outdoor one.
 It has a wave machine and two toboggan slides, plus an outside grass area for lounging in the sun.
 The complex incorporates a pizza and burger bar, in summer an outdoor cabin for drinks and ice cream, a sauna and wellness area, and fitness area Vitaly-Fit.
-There are of course restrictions and pre-booking in place currently, but you can find out more here.
+You can find out more here.

 Walking and cycling